aksonov/react-native-tableview/README.md

 # react-native-tableview
 Native iOS UITableView for React Native.

+## Why I need to use it?
-Useful for displaying long lists of data and selection (like country list)
+- To display long lists of data (like country list) - built-in list view has performance issues for long lists
+- To use built-in accessory types (checkmark or disclosure indicator)
+- Automatic scroll to initial selected value during component initialization
+- Automatic item selection with "checkmark" with old item de-selection (optionally), see demo, useful to select country/state/etc.

 ## Supports UITableView styles
 - UITableViewStylePlain (TableView.Consts.Style.Plain)